arkency/posts/posts/2016-05-21-one-more-step-to-ddd-in-a-legacy-app.md

 end
 ```

 Two things worth notice happen here.
 Event data contain `originator_id`, I simply passed there my `user_id`.
-Just to leave other team members information about person who performed the change in the codebase — audit log purpose.
+Just to leave other team members information about person who performed the change in the [event store](http://railseventstore.arkency.com/) — audit log purpose.
 The second thing is that I leave old VAT rates still available.
 Just in case if any event organizer performing changes on his products, to prevent errors and partially migrated state.

 ## Step 2 - migrating affected product data
 The amount of products which required change of the VAT rates was so small that I simply used web interface to update them.
 Normally I would just go with  baking `EventService` with `UpdateTicketTypeCommand` containing all the necessary data.